 Calhoun's Decatur campus offers classes from 8:00 a.m. until 10:00 p.m., Monday through Thursday, and 8:00 a.m. - 4:00 p.m.
 Friday.
-Most student support offices are open from 7:45 a.m. until 6:00 p.m., Monday through Thursday, and 7:45 a.m. - 4:00 p.m.
+Most student support offices are open from 7:45 a.m. until 6:30 p.m., Monday through Thursday, and 7:45 a.m. - 4:00 p.m.
 Friday.
 The Decatur campus includes classrooms; Brewer Library; labs for technologies, sciences, and allied health; physical education facilities and the Wellness Center.
-Directions and information are available 24 hours a day at the Security Building, located at the main entrance on the Decatur campus.
+Directions and information are available 24 hours a day at the Security Building, located at the main entrance on the Decatur campus and on the Calhoun website at www.calhoun.edu.